Future Looks Bright For Manufacturing Sector In St. Kitts

 Jaro, on the C.A.
 Paul Southwell Industrial Site, employed 93 new workers and expanded its existing transformer production line, while Reed Data Services, also expanded its operations and recruited 60 new employees in 2007.

-Prime Minister Douglas said that the St. Kitts Bottling Company Ltd has been penetrating a number of regional markets and it expects to expand its range of products to include diet products, flavoured water, juices and franchised water.
+Prime Minister Douglas said that the St. Kitts Bottling Company Ltd is entering many regional markets.
+The company plans to expand its products.
+They will include diet drinks, flavored water, juices, and franchised water.